onestic/coding-standard-files/README.md

 ## Update composer.json in Magento projects ##

-This Coding Standards currently apply on Magento 1 projects, so they have been loaded in composer.json project:
+This Coding Standards currently apply on Magento 1 projects, so they have been loaded in project's composer.json:

 ```json
   "repositories": [